Kris Versteeg: Broadcast

 Versteeg is a regular contributor on Sportsnet Hockey Central and Sirius XM NHL Radio.
 He has gained notoriety for his bold opinions and thoughtful critiques on topics ranging from rule enforcement to players’ fashion sense.

 Personal life

-Born in Lethbridge, Alberta, to Marilyn and Roy, Versteeg's grandparents Morris and Joanne also played an important role in his upbringing.
+Versteeg was born in Lethbridge, Alberta, to Marilyn and Roy; Versteeg's grandparents Morris and Joanne also played an important role in his upbringing.
+He is married with three children, and his younger brother Mitch is a former defenceman who played for teams in the minor leagues and in Europe.

-Versteeg has developed a reputation within the NHL for his habit of singing in public, as evidenced by his recitation of a portion of Fergie's "Glamorous" on Mouthpiece Sports, as well as performing an altered version of LMFAO's "Yes" during the Chicago Blackhawks' Stanley Cup victory parade, as well as many impromptu performances for fans and media throughout his career.
+Versteeg developed a reputation within the NHL for his habit of singing in public, as evidenced by his recitation of a portion of Fergie's "Glamorous" on Mouthpiece Sports, as well as performing an altered version of LMFAO's "Yes" during the 2010 Chicago Blackhawks' Stanley Cup victory parade, as well as many impromptu performances for fans and media throughout his career.

-Versteeg is married with three children.

-Versteeg's younger brother Mitch is currently a defenceman with the Ferencvárosi TC of the Erste Liga in Hungary.

-Versteeg lives just outside of Whitby, Ontario.